denocris/Introduction-to-Computer-Architectures-for-HPC/D1-hands-on/Report_D1.md

 # Report: weak and strong scalability

 We have seen the weak and strong scalability.

+- Weak scalability: measures how the speedup varies with the number of processor for a fixed problem size per processor.
+- Strong scalability: measures how the speedup varies with the number of processor for a fixed problem size.

 We tested a simple mote-carlo code to compute pi, both in a serial manner and a parallel one.
 The task was to establish when is worthwhile to parallelize a code.
 I wrote two bash script to implement the weak and strong approach and extract the elapse time of the execution.
 These are:

-- pi_scrip_w.txt
+- pi_scrip_w.sh
-- pi_scrip_s.txt
+- pi_scrip_s.sh

 In the first figure we can see weak and strong scalability.